-You get to decide, for instance, whether to set up a fund to support your grandchild’s college education, leave a legacy to a charity, or leave money that could help an ailing sibling, who may otherwise not inherit from your estate.
+With a Will you get to decide, for instance, whether to set up a fund to support your grandchild’s college education, give to a charity, leave a legacy to a pet charity, or leave money that could help an ailing sibling, who may otherwise not inherit from your estate.
 Stepchildren do not inherit under intestacy laws, so if you have stepchildren you wish to include in your legacy, you need a will to do so.
 Likewise, grandchildren only inherit if their parents (your children) have died.

 Interested in learning more about creating a will?
 Contact Daniel.